Basewq/XenkoProofOfConcepts/ObjectInfoRenderTargetExample/readme.md

 **Usage Notes:**

 To use in your own project, you will also need to set up the `GraphicsCompositor`.
+Refer to the images below for examples.

 - Add an `ObjectInfo` render stage (both effect slot name and name should be the same).
 - In the `MeshRenderFeature`, add the (sub) render feature `ObjectInfoRenderFeature`, and the render stage selector `ObjectInfoRenderStageSelector`.